 Our A&E attends to the sickest patients first.
 Priority of care is not based on the time of arrival.
 This is done by a process called triage (meaning "to sort") and based on the severity or potential severity of the patient's condition that could worsen if not treated early.

 What to Bring

 When visiting the A&E, please bring along your Identity Card, Work Permit, foreigner pass or passport if possible.
 For patients who do not have these documents with them when they visit the A&E, treatment will proceed and family members are advised to bring their documents as soon as possible.

 The waiting time depends on various factors including the seriousness of a patient's medical condition and the number of patients at the A&E. If your condition has been assessed to be serious at triage, you will be attended to earlier.

-If you require non-urgent medical attention, you are strongly advised to visit your GP or one of these nearby medical care facilities.
+If you require non-urgent medical attention, you are strongly advised to visit your GP or a nearby medical care facility.